 To the Rear

 The back is all about the signal outputs and inputs be it digital in the case of the micro USB port in the middle, or analog with a 2mV line out to the left as you look at it.
-The CDM also features a 2.5m balanced input to the near right and a stereo line input on the far right.
+The Continental Dual Mono also features a 2.5m balanced input to the near right and a stereo line input on the far right.

 Nestled in between the USB and the balanced line out is a little toggle switch built in the same form as the front gain switch to allow you to change your input selection from digital to analog balanced depending on your preference.